 Income Tax Preparation

-Access free tax preparation software here.
+Access tax preparation software here.
 This website is the result of a national partnership between the United Way and the IRS.
 Households / individuals with annual income of $64,000 or less will be able to prepare, file and print their federal and up to three state tax returns (if needed) at no cost.
 The online tax preparation software allows you to save a partial tax return so you can come back later to finish.

 Free Application for Federal Student Aid (FAFSA): Federal income taxes for your prior year's income must be filed before you can complete your FAFSA for the following year.